smattingly/database-tutorial/part1.md

 ERROR 1364 (HY000): Field 'last_name' doesn't have a default value
 ```

-### Exercises
+### Exercise set 3

+Use the `tee <filename>;` and `notee;` commands to capture your solutions to the following exercises.
+Use the filename `exercise3-1.txt` for the first exercise, and so on.

 1. Insert a row for a visit by Bob Booth.
 The location is SC102, and his purpose is to practice his SQL statements.
 Keep all of Bob's personal information consistent with the data on his other visits.
+To verify your solution, execute a `SELECT` statement that returns only the newly inserted row.
 2. Insert a row for a brand new student, using any appropriate data you can imagine.
 Your statement must provide a value for every column except one: allow `check_in_time` to take on its default value.
+To verify your solution, execute a `SELECT` statement that returns only the newly inserted row.
 3. Repeat the previous exercise, using different data for another brand new student.

 ## Deleting data